 I remember how long it took me to wrap my head around the fact that I had self-hatred.
 I kept rationalizing that I thought of myself as a good person.
-I didn’t accept it until I read in the ACA Red Book about my hatred coming from not being able to heal my family of origin while I was a child.
+I didn’t accept it until I read in the ACA Red Book (ACA is Adult Children of Alcoholics) about my hatred coming from not being able to heal my family of origin while I was a child.

 These deep-rooted faulty self-concepts kept me looking for people to “save” for almost 70 years.
 I guess I had quite a Messiah complex.
 Talk about a slow learner and a hard head.
 I believe these self concepts added to my depressive personality from my childhood.
 If you carry the weight of the family on your shoulders, it is hard to lighten up and let life flow.

 Responsibility is a wonderful quality to have but over-responsibility kept me from becoming all I could be.
 So I have lived with the double whammy.

 I have been gifted with what I call the double whammy–depression and addiction.
 I believe my wound is depression and addiction was the bandage.
 We are each our own mental health ‘doctor”.
 We each have our own answers.
 And mental health ebbs and flows.
 So change is not only necessary but is also vital if we want to be truly human, truly alive.